cycloid-community-catalog/onboarding-stacks-europe/stack-k3s-demo/README.md

-# stack-k3s-europe
+# stack-k3s-demo

-Deploy a K3s cluster on OVH or IONOS instance.
+Deploy a K3s cluster with NGINX as ingress controller on a cloud instance.